ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 4 - The Y-Dimension Far Lands (1.18).md

 ![18VoidFar](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18VoidFar.png)

-The vertex far lands are as expected and can be thought of as the inversion of the sky vertex far lands.
+The void vertex far lands are as expected and can be thought of as the inversion of the sky vertex far lands.

 ![18VoidVertex](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18VoidVertex.png)